Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Horry County J. Reuben Long Detention Center is a medium-security detention center located at 4150 J. Reuben Long Ave Conway, SC which is operated locally by the Horry County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Horry Co Jail is a detention center located at 4150 J. Reuben Long Ave Conway, SC which is operated locally by the Horry County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Horry County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Conway Police Department who do not have their own long-term lock-up.
+Horry County accepts inmates from surrounding towns, Conway Police Department, and the US Marshal's Service.

 It is the policy of J. Reuben Long Detention Center to govern the admission and booking of all new inmates, transferred inmates, and inmates returned by other jurisdictions to ensure legal detention and medical fitness for incarceration.
 The Detention Center will not incarcerate or hold any person except under appropriate legal authority and documentation.
 The arresting agency can place a detainer on the arrestee to obtain charging documents for a time not to exceed 24 hours from the time the detainer was placed.